-b.
-Baseline for 2018:

-DHS will calculate the HMO-specific ABR baselines for Measurement Year (MY) 2018 using FFY2016 data, reflecting each HMO's actual # of PPRs as a ratio of its expected # of PPRs:

-- Baseline ABR = 1 means that in the baseline year, the HMO's PPR performance was the same as the state-wide average PPR performance; - Baseline ABR < 1 means that in the baseline year, the HMO's PPR performance was below (i.e., better than) the state-wide average PPR performance; - Baseline ABR > 1 means that in the baseline year, the HMO's PPR performance was above (i.e., worse than) the state-wide average PPR performance.

 c.
+Baseline for 2019:

+In early 2019, DHS will calculate and share HMO-specific ABR baselines for Measurement Year (MY) 2019, reflecting each HMO's actual # of PPRs as a ratio of its expected # of PPRs:

+Baseline ABR = 1 means that in the baseline year, the HMO's PPR performance was the same as the state-wide average PPR performance;

+- Baseline ABR < 1 means that in the baseline year, the HMO's PPR performance was below (i.e., better than) the state-wide average PPR performance; - Baseline ABR > 1 means that in the baseline year, the HMO's PPR performance was above (i.e., worse than) the state-wide average PPR performance.

+d.
 Upside incentives:

-For MY2018 (January 1 - December 31), HMOs will have an up-side incentive only, with no PPR-related penalties.
+For MY2019 (January 1 - December 31), HMOs will have an up-side incentive only, with no PPR-related penalties.
 The Department will set aside a pool of up to \$9 million as upside only incentive, to be distributed among HMOs that meet their targets for % reduction in their ABR, as value-based payments.
 HMOs that do not meet the target will not receive any PPR incentive funds.

-For MY2018, the FFS PPR initiative is funded by a 5% withhold applicable to 2018 payments to the FFS providers only; there is no corresponding PPR withhold for HMOs.
+There is no PPR withhold for HMOs.
 In future years the initiative may include an up-side (bonus) and down-side (penalties) arrangements, in alignment with the FFS PPR initiative for hospitals.